EmeryBosten/Automated_Denoising_Algorithms/README.md

 SASS implemntation follows "Sparsity-Assisted Signal Smoothing (Revisited)" by Ivan Selesnick

 BEADS implementation follows "Chromatogram baseline estimation and denoising using sparsity (BEADS)" by Xiaoran Ning, Ivan Selesnick, and Laurent Duval

+demo_script shows a use case on an experimental chromatogram of the different smoother-tuner combinations.